hubmapconsortium/antibody-api/README.md

 $ docker build -t hubmap/antibody-api:latest .
 ````

-In building a release version of the image, specify the version tag:
+In building a release version of the image, use the 'production' branch, and specify the version tag:
 ````bash
 $ docker build -t hubmap/antibody-api:0.1.0 .
 ````